Rideshare (Uber, Lyft, Sidecar) Accidents

 Experienced in Winning Serious Accident Cases—Call Us Today

-Walker, Hamilton & Koenig, LLP has recovered millions of dollars for clients who have been involved in serious car accidents over the years.
+Walker, Hamilton & Kearns, LLP has recovered millions of dollars for clients who have been involved in serious car accidents over the years.
 From San Jose to Oakland, we have represented clients in all types of cases in the Bay Area.
 Our experienced car accident attorneys have the knowledge necessary to handle the unique and changing laws governing ridesharing services.

 If you have been injured by a rideshare driver, contact us for a free consultation today.